Dyltom/iamdylan.dev/README.md

 - **Google reCAPTCHA**: Integrated into forms for spam protection.
 - **Rate Limiting**: Implemented to prevent abuse and ensure service availability.
 - **Emailing**: Using Nodemailer to manage communication directly through the site.
-- **Blog**: An upcoming feature for sharing thoughts, insights, and updates.
+- **Blog**: A feature for sharing thoughts, insights, and updates integrated with strapi.

 ## Getting Started